 Choosing the right size of golf clubs for your height and playing style essential if you want to have a solid posture and a correct swing.
-In this detailed guide, I’ll show you how to read and understand our golf club size chart, which helps any golfer, from beginner to advanced, find the perfect clubs for them.
+In this detailed guide, I’ll show you how to read and understand my golf club size chart, which helps any golfer, from beginner to advanced, find the perfect clubs for them.

 Below, we’ll go over:

-- The basic sizes of all golf clubs
+• The basic sizes of all golf clubs

-- How to determine what golf club size you need based on your measurements
+• How to determine what golf club size you need based on your measurements

-- Standard golf clubs sizes for each club
+• Standard golf clubs sizes for each club

-- How grip size can impact your swing
+• How grip size can impact your swing

-The length of golf clubs you need depends on how tall you are and how far away from the floor your wrists are when they sit at your side.
+The golf club length you need depends on how tall you are and how far away from the floor your wrists are when they sit at your side.
 For most people, standard golf clubs will work great, but the answer is not always straight forward.
-Below, we go into more detail!

 Basic Golf Club Sizes